TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Ultra v1.5.0/README.md

     !ask What is the meaning of life?
-    !draw Paint me a picture of a happy duck
+    !draw Paint me a picture a happy duck

-After making any changes, remember to save and restart your bot for the updates to take effect.

 ## 👨‍💻 Author